Belbin 9 Team Roles

 Strengths: Have an eye on the big picture and are adept and clarifying and working towards goals.
 They have a mature outlook and are good at identify and nurturing talent.

-Potential weaknesses: Can offload their own tasks or responsibilities to the team by over-delegating at times and may be seen as manipulative when guiding a team towards a goal.
-Tends to rely on collaborative, team based delivery.
+Potential weaknesses: Offloads their own tasks or responsibilities to the team by over-delegating at times.
+Seen as manipulative when guiding a team towards a goal.
+In other words, tends to over rely on collaborative, team based delivery.

 Plant

-Strengths: Creative, imaginative with a natural ability for problem solving.
-Good at developing new ideas that can be innovative or unorthodox.
+Strengths: Especially creative, imaginative with a natural ability for problem solving.
+Also good at developing new ideas that can be innovative or unorthodox.

-Potential weaknesses: May become forgetful or get caught up in their own ideas and lose sight of day to day practicalities.
+Potential weaknesses: Forgetful or get caught up in their own ideas and lose sight of day to day practicalities.
 A preoccupation with their ideas means they may not always communicate their thoughts as effectively as they could do.

 Monitor Evaluator

 Strengths: Rational, logical and strategic thinkers.
 Good at weighing up different options and making sound, fact based decisions.
-Like to identify problems.
+In addition, like to identify problems.

-Potential weaknesses: Can be seen as pessimistic or lacking inspiration.
-May require more time to properly think things through before they reach a final decision.
+Potential weaknesses: Often seen as pessimistic or lacking inspiration.
+In addition, may also require more time to properly think things through before they reach a final decision.

 Specialist